MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-survey.md

 ---
-title: "Configure a post-call survey in the voice channel | MicrosoftDocs"
+title: Configure a post-call survey in the voice channel
-description: "Learn about how to configure a post-call survey for the voice channel in Omnichannel for Customer Service."
+description: Learn about how to configure a post-call survey for the voice channel in Omnichannel for Customer Service.
 author: lalexms
 ms.author: laalexan
 ms.date: 03/25/2022
-ms.topic: article
+ms.topic: how-to
-ms.collection: get-started
+ms.collection:
+ms.reviewer:
+ms.custom: bap-template
 ---